tayganr/purviewlab/modules/module09.md

 ## :tada: Summary

-This module provided an overview of how to register an Azure Purview account to an Azure Synapse Analytics Workspace, view the details of an asset that exists outside of the Synapse workspace, and how you can quickly query an external source.
+This module provided an overview of how to register a Microsoft Purview account to an Azure Synapse Analytics Workspace, view the details of an asset that exists outside of the Synapse workspace, and how you can quickly query an external source.

 [Continue >](../modules/module10.md)